louhisuo/rancheros-on-qnap/README.md

 Note about console access:
 As default you will not be able to login via console into RancherOS vM.
 If you need console access into a RancherOS node VM, on VM console screen select 'Autologin on tty1 amd ttyS0' bootloader option to enable 'rancher' user autologin.

+Note about multiple network interfaces:
+If you define multiple network interface in 'cloud-config.yaml' you also need to provision equal amount of interfaces that sits on same network for VM by using Virtualization Station.
+You may do that in following way

+    - Select VM
+    - Goto VM 'Settings'
+    - Clich 'Add device' button on top right corner
+    - Choose 'Network' device type
+    - Select network you want to attach interface from 'Virtual switch' drop down menu
+    - Choose device model (I use 'Intel Gigabit Ethernet' myself)
+    - Click 'Apply' on bottom right corner

 References:
 ---
 - https://rancher.com/rancher-os/